Tour of Religion, Fishery, and Salt Industry in Xibin

 Jing Zhai Jiao Tile Paved Salt Fields

-The 200-year-old Jingzaijiao Tile-paved Salt Field is the first salt pan in the North Gate, and currently is the oldest Tile-paved Salt Field.
-Nowadays, besides bathing themselves in the azure sky and the yellowish orange sunset glow reflected by the frames of salt pan displaying picturesque art in the evening, visitors can also experience traditional salt drying, yoking and collecting, and gain an in-depth understanding of Tainan’s traditional industries.
+The more 200-year-old Jingzaijiao Tile-paved Salt Field is the first salt pan in the North Gate, and currently is the oldest Tile-paved Salt Field.
+Nowadays, besides bathing themselves in the azure sky and the yellowish orange sunset glow reflected by the frames of salt pan displaying picturesque art at dusk, visitors can also experience traditional salt drying, yoking and collecting, and gain an in-depth understanding of Tainan's traditional industries.
 Be sure to bring home with some salt-made souvenirs.